WeLearn1314/PAGDNet/README.md

 # PAGDNet
-Pixel attention-guided CNN for image denoising（PAGDNet）by Nanrun Zhou, Jibin Deng, Wenjun Yu and Meng Pang is submitted in Knowledge-Based Systems, 2023.
+Pixel attention-guided CNN for image denoising（PAGDNet）by Nanrun Zhou*, Jibin Deng, Wenjun Yu and Meng Pang* is submitted in Knowledge-Based Systems, 2023.

 # Prerequisites: